tornikegomareli/swiftlings/README.md

 ### ⚠️ Early Development Notice

 **This project is in very early development.** While it has been tested and works well on macOS, it still requires proper testing and validation on Windows and Linux platforms.
-Features may change, and you might encounter bugs.
-Please report any issues you find!

 ## Installation